-The transaction did not involve any underwriters, underwriting discounts or commissions, or any public offering.
-The issuance of the securities was deemed to be exempt from the registration requirements of the Securities Act of 1933, as amended by virtue of Section 4(2) thereof, as a transaction by an issuer not involving a public offering.
+On July 30, 2013, we issued 23,077 shares of common stock to a consultant in consideration for consulting services.
+The issuance of these securities was deemed to be exempt from the registration requirements of the Securities Act of 1933, as amended, by virtue of Section 4(2) thereof, as a transaction by an issuer not involving a public offering.